waleed-dev-0/waleed-dev-0/README.md

 ---

-I build systems that operate at the intersection of low-level control and high-level intelligence — autonomous agents, real-time vision pipelines, reverse engineering tooling, and backend infrastructure that actually holds under load.
+I work at the intersection of low-level systems and applied intelligence — building autonomous agents, real-time vision pipelines, reverse engineering tooling, and backend infrastructure.

-Most of my work lives between the OS and the model.
-I care about what runs correctly, not what looks impressive on a slide.
+Most of my work lives somewhere between the OS and the model.
+The focus is on correctness, reliability, and things that run in the real world.

 ---

 ## AI & Intelligent Systems

-- Autonomous agents with closed-loop screen capture → inference → action pipelines
+- Autonomous agents with closed-loop pipelines: screen capture → inference → action
 - Real-time object detection and classification using YOLO and custom-trained models
 - Dataset construction from scratch: synthetic generation, labeling pipelines, augmentation, evaluation
 - Fine-tuning vision and language models for domain-specific tasks
-- Hybrid decision systems: learned policy layered over deterministic rule engines
+- Hybrid decision systems: learned policy combined with deterministic rule engines
 - Reinforcement learning in controlled simulated environments
 - Integration with local models (Ollama, llama.cpp) and cloud APIs (OpenAI, Anthropic, OpenRouter)